 Consent cannot be given when a person is incapacitated.
-A person cannot consent if she/he/ze is under the influence of drugs, alcohol, or medication, unconscious or coming in and out of consciousness.
+A person cannot consent if they are under the influence of drugs, alcohol, or medication, unconscious or coming in and out of consciousness.
 An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has violated this policy.